Affordable and Easy Alternative to Fin Clipping Zebrafish

 PCR PreparationPreparation time: 15 minutes

-Use E3 samples directly in PCR
+Use media directly in PCR

 Set up and run PCR